root-project/root/tutorials/index.md

 \ingroup Tutorials
 \brief Example code which illustrates how to use the ROOT GUI.

-\defgroup tutorial_histfactory HistFactory Tutorials
-\ingroup Tutorials
-\brief These tutorials illustrate the usage of the histfactory.

 \defgroup tutorial_http HTTP tutorials
 \ingroup Tutorials
 \brief Examples showing the HTTP interface.